interstitialRedirectModalTitle

 Oxbows Increase Flood Storage

-Oxbows store up to one million gallons of water per acre of oxbow and can slow stormwater before it enters rivers and streams.
+Oxbows store up to one million gallons of water per acre and can slow stormwater before it enters rivers and streams.
 When stream flows increase during and after precipitation events, oxbows can intercept some of the flood water and slowly release it back into the stream, helping to reduce the peak flows.
 As precipitation events become more extreme due to climate change, this role for oxbow wetlands will become more important.
-When coupled with stormwater wetlands or basins, oxbows can lead to significant reductions in flooding.
+When coupled with stormwater wetlands or basins, oxbows can significantly reduce flooding.

 Calm water in an oxbow with grassy banks and a tree in the mid-distance.

-Boone River Oxbow The restored Boone River oxbow helps to filter nutrients from agricultural runoff and has improved habitat for a variety of wildlife. © Nick Walters/TNC
+The restored Boone River oxbow helps to filter nutrients from agricultural runoff and has improved habitat for a variety of wildlife.

 Oxbows Provide Wildlife Habitat

 Restored oxbow wetlands provide important habitat for young fish to mature before entering the stream as adults.
 They also offer vital refuge to smaller fish seeking protection from larger, predatory fish.
-Fish surveys completed in restored oxbows have found 31 species of fish including green sunfish, fathead minnow and the federally endangered Topeka shiner.
-Oxbow wetlands are also used by migratory birds and waterfowl as feeding grounds and nesting sites.
-Ducks and geese often begin using newly restored oxbows as soon as water is restored to them.
+Fish surveys completed in restored oxbows have found 57 fish species, including green sunfish, fathead minnow and the federally endangered Topeka shiner.
+Oxbow wetlands are also used by 81 species of migratory birds and waterfowl as feeding grounds and nesting sites.
+Ducks and geese often begin using newly restored oxbows as soon as water is restored.